codeigniter4/shield/README.md

 [![Architecture](https://github.com/codeigniter4/shield/workflows/Deptrac/badge.svg)](https://github.com/codeigniter4/shield/actions/workflows/deptrac.yml)
 [![Coverage Status](https://coveralls.io/repos/github/codeigniter4/shield/badge.svg?branch=develop)](https://coveralls.io/github/codeigniter4/shield?branch=develop)

-Shield is an authentication and authorization framework for CodeIgniter 4.
+Shield is the official authentication and authorization framework for CodeIgniter 4.
 While it does provide a base set of tools that are commonly used in websites, it is designed to be flexible and easily customizable.

 The primary goals for Shield are: